 “Hangar One was the landmark of Silicon Valley well before the rise of today’s high tech titans.
 This effort allows NASA to work with the private sector to find a way to restore this treasure for more efficient use,” said GSA Acting Administrator Dan Tangherlini.
 “In the face of declining budgets and significant mission changes, NASA has been challenged to repurpose historic Hangar One and manage the airfield to support other non-NASA users.
 This competitive approach is designed create opportunities for development while eliminating NASA’s management costs of the airfield.”

 Hangar One’s footprint is approximately eight acres with exterior dimensions of 1,140 feet long and 308 feet wide.
 It has approximately 350,000 gross square feet under the steel structure.
-Due to contamination caused deterioration from the original siding, the Navy removed, but did not replace, the metal siding; leaving exposed the steel frame structure and coating it with epoxy.
+Due to contamination caused by deterioration from the original siding, the Navy removed but did not replace the metal siding, leaving exposed the steel frame structure and coating it with epoxy.
 NASA has not been provided the necessary funds to install new siding to protect the exposed steel frame from the elements.

 Hangar One was used by both the Army Air Corps and the Navy in support of various mission objectives from 1935 until NAS Moffett Field was decommissioned under the 1991 Base Realignment and Closure (“BRAC”) process and transferred to NASA.
 Hangar One, along with Hangars Two and Three are contributing structures of the “U.S. Naval Air Station Sunnyvale, California Historic District,” which is listed on the National Register of Historic Places.